 2. Imagine yourself as a three-year-old and visualize yourself having a tantrum.

 Try not to laugh out loud when you do this.
 It could annoy the other person!

-Some guys sing a song (in their head); others make a cup of coffee; some guys read a favorite passage of Scripture or a feel-good wise saying; others pop in their ear-buds and listen to their favorite song.
-The bottom line, you can’t go up and down at the same time.
+Some guys sing a song (in their head), others make a cup of coffee, and some guys read a favorite passage of Scripture or a feel-good wise saying.
+There are others who pop in their earbuds and listen to their favorite song.
+The bottom line is you can’t go up and down at the same time.